L400-RTI/Training-material/workshop.md

 Microsoft Fabric Real-Time Intelligence (RTI) is a powerful suite—but also a distributed, low-latency system where:

-- Data flows continuously across services (Eventstream → KQL DB → Notebooks/Pipelines)
+- Data flows continuously across services (Eventstream → Eventhouse → Activator/Visualisation)
 - Latency thresholds are tight
 - Observability requires intentional design